-27. (1) Subject to section 10(3)(a), a former member may not disclose in any form or any manner any information or material to any other person unless the Director-General 15 concerned or the Chief Executive Officer, as the case may be, has granted permission for the disclosure of such information or material.
+27. (1) Subject to section 10(3)(a), a former member may not disclose in any form or any manner any information or material to any other person unless the Director-General concerned or the Chief Executive Officer, as the case may be, has granted permission for the disclosure of such information or material.

-(2) Subsection (1) applies to any information or material received by the former member during, or subsequent to, the former member's employment or other service with the Intelligence Services or the Academy, as the case may be, that was marked as 20 classified or that the former member knew or ought reasonably to have known was classified.
+(2) Subsection (1) applies to any information or material received by the former member during, or subsequent to, the former member's employment or other service with the Intelligence Services or the Academy, as the case may be, that was marked as 10 classified or that the former member knew or ought reasonably to have known was classified.

-(3) For the purposes of subsection (1), the Director-General concerned or the Chief Executive Officer may establish structures to advise him or her on the consideration of applications by former members for permission to disclose classified information or 25 material: Provided that persons appointed to such structures must have security clearance.
+(3) For the purposes of subsection (1), the Director-General concerned or the Chief Executive Officer may consult any member or person to advise him or her on the consideration of applications by former members for permission to disclose classified 15 information or material.